humiaozuzu/awesome-flask/README.md

     - [flask-funnel](https://github.com/rehandalal/flask-funnel) - Better asset management for Flask
     - [flask-marshmallow](https://github.com/marshmallow-code/flask-marshmallow) Flask + marshmallow for beautiful APIs
     - [jinja-assets-compressor](https://github.com/jaysonsantos/jinja-assets-compressor) - A Jinja extension (compatible with Flask and other frameworks) to compile and/or compress your assets
+    - [flask-rev](https://github.com/italomaia/flask-rev) - Access your static files without worrying about cache expiration.
+Flask-rev makes sure the file is always fresh and the http server cache is respected.
     - [flask_util_js](https://github.com/dantezhu/flask_util_js) - flask's util in javascript. such as url_for etc
     - [flask-s3](https://github.com/e-dard/flask-s3) - Seamlessly serve your static assets of your Flask app from Amazon S3
     - [Flask-SSLify](https://github.com/kennethreitz/flask-sslify) - Force SSL on your Flask app